Ventilation to Reduce Moisture and Condensation

 What is Mechanical Ventilation and How Does it Help Buildings Reduce Moisture and Condensation?

 Solar Whiz is a mechanical ventilation system.
 That means our subfloor and roof ventilators are operated using solar energy and actively extract air.
 Mechanical ventilation is far more effective than passive ventilation which typically relies on wind power and rising heat to move air around.
 Typical passive ventilation solutions include whirlybirds.
 We have talked about whirlybirds a great deal and would strongly encourage you to stay well away from them.

 Therefore, mechanical ventilators are far better equipped to help buildings reduce condensation.
-By working powerfully and efficiently to extract moisture from roof and/or subfloor spaces, Solar Whiz fans are far more likely to achieve the results that you need.
+By working powerfully and efficiently to extract moisture from the roof or subfloor spaces, Solar Whiz solar powered fans are far more likely to achieve the results that you need.

 The other benefit that Solar Whiz has is that our units are solar-powered.
 That means that they can cost nothing to operate, saving you hundreds on your energy bills.